RLAgent/gated-path-planning-networks/README.md

 @inproceedings{gppn2018,
-  author    = {Lisa Lee and Emilio Parisotto and Devendra Chaplot and Eric Xing and Ruslan Salakhutdinov}, title     = {Gated Path Planning Networks}, booktitle = {Proceedings of the 35th International Conference on Maching Learning (ICML 2018)}, year      = {2018}
+  author    = {Lisa Lee and Emilio Parisotto and Devendra Chaplot and Eric Xing and Ruslan Salakhutdinov}, title     = {Gated Path Planning Networks}, booktitle = {Proceedings of the 35th International Conference on Machine Learning (ICML 2018)}, year      = {2018}
 }
 ```